 Wyatt grew up on his family ranch in northern Utah.
 He was raised working cattle and in the hay fields.
-When Wyatt was 14 he received a USDA youth loan to help start up a registered Black Angus seed stock operation with his father.
+Whey Wyatt was 14 he received a USDA loan to help start up a registered Black Angus seed stock operation with his father.
 He attended Utah State University and received his BA in Asian Studies along with a Minor in Business and Mandarin Chinese.

 Wyatt is currently residing in St. George, UT.

 Errol Rice is a fifth-generation Montanan, whose family has been farming and ranching in the state since 1877.

 As an Associate Director at Profitable Ideas Exchange (PIE) Errol advises clients on strategic relationships with Fortune 250 CFOs, and executive functions across private equity, private company, manufacturing, construction, and real estate.
 Previously, Errol was Executive Vice President of the Montana Stockgrowers Association.
 Prior to that he led trade and marketing policy for the National Cattlemen’s Beef Association in Washington D.C.
 Errol leverages his experience in business, and ranching to specialize in Livestock Risk Protection (LRP), and Pasture Range Forage (PRF) products to mitigate risk for his customers.

 He received a Master of Business Administration from the W.P Carey School of Business at Arizona State University and a Bachelor of Science from Montana State University.